Published on August 18th, 2016 | by Ruben0

 The name Aurora has a long history in Sanlúcar de Barrameda, dating back to the introduction of this wine in 1907.
 It refers to Aurora Ambrosse Lacave, the wife of Pedro Romero and the owner of the bodega after the death of her husband in 1911.

 The history of the bodega is quite sad.
 Around 2005, the succesful notary Pedro Romero-Candau owned the bodega which went through glorious times and a signifcantly rising turnover.
 At its height in 2007, it took over the Bodegas Gaspar Florido for € 6,5 million.
 However the owner was also involved in real estate, hotels, energy, etc. The Spanish real estate crisis and other elements lead to a downward spiral of debts.
 The bodegas were up for sale but Pedro couldn’t find a buyer.
-In the end, irregularities kept growing and the notary started using his clients’ deposits to finance his own debts – a bubble which exploded in 2014 and lead to the suicide of the notary.
+In the end, irregularities (including downright fraud) kept growing and the notary started using his clients’ deposits to finance his own debts – a bubble which exploded in 2014 and lead to the suicide of the notary.
 If you understand Spanish, read more here or here.

 At the end of 2015 it was taken over by Bodegas Francisco Yuste (which later also acquired Bodegas Argüeso).
 Yuste rescued three legendary Pedro Romero brands: Aurora and the brandies Pedro I and Punto Azul.
 He has now incorporated the Manzanilla Aurora with his own soleras, resulting in a Manzanilla of 8-10 years old, bottled with minimal treatment.
 Funnily, Yuste’s wife and daughter are also called Aurora.